Library Statistics and Accreditation

 Current Directory Information for Texas Public Libraries

-The table can be downloaded into a Microsoft Excel file, by clicking on the icon () at the bottom of the page.
+The directory can be downloaded into a Microsoft Excel file, by clicking on the icon () at the bottom of the page.
 A free viewer for Excel is available here, if needed.

 Please e-mail any corrections or updates to the Library Development and Networking Division.